AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-xd/wf-adobe-xd-complete.md

 feature: Workfront Integrations and Apps, Digital Content and Documents
 exl-id: 947c4d4c-d442-409a-a368-9a71b99c5da2
 ---
-# Mark work items complete in Adobe XD
+# Mark work items complete in [!DNL Adobe XD]

-You can stay in Adobe XD and seamlessly complete your work in Adobe Workfront.
+You can stay in [!DNL Adobe XD] and seamlessly complete your work in [!DNL Adobe Workfront].

 ## Access requirements